 Figure 40.
 Correlation between the uranium concentration and organic matter content in the bottom sediments.
-The size of dots is the Th/U ratio value.
-Dot color change is due to the U/TOC ratio.
+The size of the dots is the Th/U ratio value.
+The dot color change is due to the U/TOC ratio.
 The form of dots is the station.